davemcg/variant_prioritization/README.md

   Has to be bgzipped.
 - PED with samples in VCF.
 The samples in PED and VCF must match.
 PED file has to be "\t" deliminated.
 If header is in PED, it has to start with #.
 - SampleID in fastq files and PED files CANNOT contain "-" or "_".
 Can consider adding these characters in next version.
 - "Default" Gemini quieries for samples and families will be included.
+All variants inlcuding filtered ones are in the output.

 # Set up
 Copy [src/config_variant_prioritization.yaml](https://github.com/davemcg/variant_prioritization/blob/master/src/config_variant_prioritization.yaml) to your local folder and edit the `ped` field to give a path to your ped file.
 You will also need to edit the `family_name` to instruct Snakemake which families (must match ped family field, column 1) to create reports from.
 You can either give one family like so: